(other) entries in reports

 For 360 clients using Custom Tables, there is a higher daily limit on those tables of 1M rows per day.
 For more information on Custom Tables and their limits, read About Custom Tables.

 Data limits for multi-day processed tables

-To further speed up reports with longer date ranges, Google Analytics uses multi-day processed tables, which each contain 4 days' worth of data.
-Multi-day tables are created from the corresponding daily processed tables and store a maximum of 100k rows for standard Google Analytics and 150k rows for Premium.
-As with daily processed tables, when there are more than that number of unique dimension value combinations for a given multi-day table, Google Analytics stores the top N values and creates an (other) row for the remaining value combinations.
+To further speed up reports with longer date ranges, Analytics uses multi-day processed tables, which each contain 4 days' worth of data.
+Multi-day tables are created from the corresponding daily processed tables and store a maximum of 100k rows for standard Analytics and 150k rows for 360.
+As with daily processed tables, when there are more than that number of unique dimension value combinations for a given multi-day table, Analytics stores the top N values and creates an (other) row for the remaining value combinations.

 Because dimension values (e.g., unique URLs or campaign keywords) often repeat across given days, the multi-day processed table limits typically only affect sites with a lot of unique content and/or keywords.